 Does your story have a spine?
 Or is your plot flip-flopping around?
 A strong story spine helps your plot make sense and soar.
-The Story Spine plot structure helps you expand “Once upon a time” into a full narrative.
+The Story Spine plot template helps you expand “Once upon a time” into a full narrative.
 Read on for how the Story Spine structure can help you plot like a Pixar writer.

 What is the Story Spine Plot Structure?